-When an AP is aware of the sector in which a station is in, AP may transmit to or receive from the station using the sectorized beam either during the scheduled transmission such as RAW or within a TXOP.
-Otherwise, AP transmits or receives through omni directional beam to a station.
+When an AP is aware of the sector in which a station is in, AP may select the sectorized beam by setting the bit position corresponding to the sector to 1 in the TXVECTOR parameter SECTOR_ID when it transmits to or receives from the station.
+Otherwise, the AP transmits or receives through the omni directional beam to the station.

 P199L46

-Once AP transmits to a station through a sectorized beam , it shall use the same sectorized beam to receive from the station within the same TXOP.
+Once AP transmits to a station through a sectorized beam by setting the bit in the TXVECTOR parameter SECTOR_ID that corresponds to that sector to 1, it shall use the same sectorized beam to receive from the station within the same TXOP.

 CID1061